blacksquaremalevich/Blacksquare-art/README.md

 Read All About My Project: https://blacksquare-1.gitbook.io/blacksquare/

-Here are the respective Contract Addresses on the Ethereum Mainnnet:
+Here are the respective Contract Addresses on the Ethereum Mainnet:

 OBY: 0x1768312bD4e292375B0321a0998d27f5E80b5091